BorgerLand/meshbool/test/README.md

 # Manifold Test Suite

-This directory bridges the MeshBool Rust crate to the upstream Manifold C++ test suite.
+This directory bridges the crate to the upstream Manifold C++ test suite.
 The C++ headers translate the Manifold API surface to calls into MeshBool via [Zngur](https://hkalbasi.github.io/zngur/)-generated FFI bindings.

 > **Note:** These bindings are for testing only and are not optimized for general use.
 They are not the main focus of the project.